 What is W-BAD’s mission statement?

-World Benzodiazepine Awareness Day seeks to raise global awareness about the severe problem of medical-induced benzodiazepine drug dependency that continues to affect millions of unsuspecting, innocent people worldwide—either directly or indirectly.
+World Benzodiazepine Awareness Day seeks to raise global awareness around the problem of iatrogenic (medical-induced) benzodiazepine physical dependence that continues to affect an enormous amount of unsuspecting, innocent people worldwide—either directly or indirectly.

 Our mission focuses on the problem of ordinary, everyday people being harmed by these drugs as a result of taking them ‘as prescribed’ (exactly as directed by their prescriber)—usually for stress, anxiety, sleep, etc. Despite recommendations and warnings, doctors and other health care providers often prescribe these drugs repeatedly for prolonged periods without giving proper informed consent regarding the risks or appropriate advice on withdrawal protocols (please see “The Ashton Manual” for information on withdrawal protocols).

 Global governments have allowed the problem to quietly spiral out of control for decades creating a problem so large that there is no political will to address it.
 Consequently, millions of regular people are left to suffer needlessly in the dark, without any understanding or access to appropriate care and support.
 Worse yet, there is a lot of media that stigmatizes these people by misrepresenting the problem with words like “abuse, misuse, addicts,” etc. Unfortunately, this tendency forces the problem further underground leaving others to fall victim at the hands of ill-informed medical providers and ignorant politicians.